keiji-imai/blog/content/projects/rcj_open/index.md

 description: "Autonomous Soccer Robot for RoboCupJunior Open Division"
 ---
 ![Bangkok](images/rcj_bangkok.png)
-After four years of competing in RoboCupJunior Lightweight (read about [our lightweight robot](https://kogappa.com/projects/rcj_lw/)), Team Orion switched to the Open leagues.
-Our team was national champion in the Open division and represented the United States at the RoboCup2022 in Bangkok.
-The [poster](https://drive.google.com/file/d/1emEfwXLS5n6g16z6DUGnz8gLUFfxLsoF/view?usp=sharing) I made won the Best Poster award.
+After four years of competing in RoboCupJunior Lightweight (read about [our lightweight robot](https://kogappa.com/projects/rcj_lw/)), Team Orion switched to the Open league.
+In 2022, we represented the United States at the RoboCup2022 in Bangkok.
+Our [poster](https://drive.google.com/file/d/1emEfwXLS5n6g16z6DUGnz8gLUFfxLsoF/view?usp=sharing) won the Best Poster award.

 The important rule changes in the Open league are:
  - 2200g weight limit (lightweight is 1100g)